Board of Trustees

 John D. (Jack) Baker

-John A. Barker joined The Kresge Foundation in 2007 and is a managing director of the foundation’s Investment Office.
+John A. Barker joined The Kresge Foundation in 2007 and is Vice President & Chief Investment Officer.
 Previously, he was an assistant investment director at the University of Notre Dame’s investment office.
 John earned a bachelor’s degree from Notre Dame and is credentialed by the CFA Institute as a chartered financial analyst.
-He serves on several nonprofit boards, including the Children's Foundation and Forgotten Harvest board for Forgotten Harvest.
+He serves on several nonprofit boards, including the Children's Foundation and Forgotten Harvest.

 Michael S. Ben